dieharders/example-restapi-server/README.md

 ## Server Host & Port ENV variables

-Be sure to set ENV files to point to your Server's Host domain and port based on whatever hosting provider you deploy this server to (Heroku).
+Be sure to set ENV vars to point to your Server's Host domain and port based on whatever hosting provider you deploy this server to (Heroku).
 The default host is `localhost`.
 The default port is `8080`.